 Justin Isenhour joined the faculty at Ouachita Baptist University in 2011.
 He is active as a performer, teacher and adjudicator throughout the Southeast.
 As Assistant Professor of Music, Dr. Isenhour teaches Applied Trombone, Bass Trombone, Euphonium and Tuba; directs the OBU Low Brass Ensemble and teaches Music Theory/Aural Skills courses.

 Dr. Isenhour performs in a wide variety of genres including Classical, Jazz and Commercial music.
-He currently performs with the Arkansas Symphony and has performed with The Charlotte Symphony, The Augusta Symphony, The Blumenthal Theater, The Greeley Philharmonic, The South Carolina Philharmonic, The Long Bay Symphony and The Union Symphony.
-In addition to his performance activities, he has taught at the University of South Carolina, the University of Northern Colorado and worked as a middle school band director in Fort Mill, SC.
+He is currently a member of the Arkansas Symphony and previously performed with the Charlotte Symphony, the Augusta Symphony, the Blumenthal Theater, the Greeley Philharmonic, the South Carolina Philharmonic, the Long Bay Symphony and the Union Symphony.
+In addition to his performance activities, he has taught at the University of South Carolina, the University of Northern Colorado and worked as a public school band director in Fort Mill, SC.

-He received his Doctorate in Musical Arts from The University of South Carolina and holds degrees from Appalachian State University and the University of Northern Colorado, where his primary teachers included Brad Edwards, Nat Wickham and Harold McKinney.
+He received his Doctorate in Musical Arts from The University of South Carolina and holds a Bachelors in Music from Appalachian State University and a Masters in Music from University of Northern Colorado, where his primary teachers included Brad Edwards, Nat Wickham and Harold McKinney.
 In addition, he has also studied with Michael Mulcahy, Nitzan Haroz, Randy Hawes, Gene Pokorny, Dave Taylor, Charlie Vernon, Buddy Baker, Carl Lenthe, Wycliffe Gordon and Larry Zalkind.